P-p-H-d/mlib/README.md

 Other operators are:

-* NEW () -> type pointer: alloc a new object suitable aligned.
+* NEW (type) -> type pointer: alloc a new object suitable aligned.
 The returned object is not initialized.
 INIT operator shall be called.
+Default is M\_MEMORY\_ALLOC.
+* REALLOC(type, type pointer, number) --> type pointer: realloc the given type pointer to an array of number objects of this type.
+Previously objects pointed by the pointer are kept up to the minimum of the new or old array size.
+New objets are not initiliazed.
+Default is M\_MEMORY\_REALLOC.
-* DEL (&obj) : free the allocated uninitialized object 'obj' (default is free).
+* DEL (&obj) : free the allocated uninitialized object 'obj' (default is M\_MEMORY\_FREE).
 The object is not cleared before being free.
 * INIT\_MOVE(objd, objc): Initialize 'objd' to 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling INIT\_SET(objd,objc) then CLEAR(objc) (but usually way faster).
 * MOVE(objd, objc): Set 'objd' to 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling SET(objd,objc) then CLEAR(objc) or CLEAR(objd) and then INIT\_MOVE(objd, objc).
 * SWAP(objd,objc): Swap the object c and object d contains.